Taking Multiple Blood Pressure Readings In A Row

 Avoid Common Errors While Taking Multiple Readings In A Row

-Avoid these common errors 5 while resting in between measurements:
+Avoid these common errors5 while resting in between measurements:

 • Texting.